Bernardvdv/Maleficent-Pumpkin/README.md

 sounds and porch lights changing colour.

 In order to keep my interest, interesting, I decided to used various different types of technology.
-The eyes and backlight are configured with C++ using Arduino libraries and for the motion sensor, I flashed an ESP32 with ESPHome firmware which integrates seamlesly with Home Assistant.
+The eyes and backlight are configured with C++ using Arduino libraries.
+The motion sensor is connected to a ESP32, flashed with ESPHome firmware which integrates seamlesly with Home Assistant.

 What is Home Assistant?